syncfusion-content/xamarin-docs/Xamarin/Switch/gettingstarted.md

 ---
 layout: post
 title: Getting Started for Syncfusion SfSwitch Xamarin.Forms conrol.
-description: Getting Started of switch control
+description: This section provides a quick tour for initial users of the Syncfusion Switch control for Xamarin.Forms platform.
 platform: Xamarin
 control: Switch
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Xamarin Switch (SfSwitch)

 This section explains you the steps to add the SfSwitch control with basic functionalities in Xamarin.Forms.